 As eco-tourism in Belize grows, lodges are increasingly catering to birders.
 Plenty of local guides are ready to jump headfirst into your next avian adventure!
 Wherever you go, hiring a locally-trained bird guide enhances your birding experience while strengthening Belize’s eco-economy.
 Birding provides an incentive to safeguard natural habitats for our feathered-friends, while improving livelihoods.
 Besides, each visit funds conservation – just another reason to make protected areas your new cross-country adventure.
 So, start planning your bucket list of Belizean lifers in this #BirdingNation!

 Ready to plan your next big avian adventure?
-Save the date for the 2021 Belize Birding Festival!
+Save the date for the next Belize Birding Festival, or find your perfect birding package!